henriksen-marcus/Unreal-Cleanup-Tool/README.md

 You need to have [Python](https://www.python.org/downloads/) installed to run the script, and a Windows system.

 ## How do I use it? :zap:
 Download the `UCT.py` file from [Releases](https://github.com/henriksen-marcus/Unreal-Cleanup-Tool/releases) and copy it to your unreal engine project directory.
 It should be on the same level as your `.uproject` file.
-Make sure unreal engine is closed before running the script.
+Make sure unreal engine and visual studio is closed before running the script.
 Then double click on the `UCT.py` file to clean the project.

 ## Changing settings ⚙️
 To change the settings you need to open the command line in the directory of the script.